damned-me/dmd-diary/README.md

 - [x] fix: fix bash completion
 - [x] fix: change defaults for better portability (eg. exa -> ls), also add options to configure it from the configs
 - [x] improve: main function and argment parsing modularity
-- feat: implement play
-- feat: add diary attachments (dry new attach path)
-- feat: export diary to unencrypted form
-- feat: make encryption optional
-- feat: more config for user to customize
-- feat: add a "use" command to temporary select a diary for that terminal session (maybe an env var?)
 - [x] improve:  ensure all commands supports the same interface (command subcommand `[diary]` `[args]`).
 Looks like list work only with the default diary
 - [x] feat: add tests
+- [x] feat: implement play command (`dry play <id>|today|yesterday`).
+Play video entries.
+If the user passes today/yesterday it plays all videos recorded that day, in order of recording, otherwise it plays the video with the specified id.
+- feat: unlock command to open the diary for manual modification (`dry unlock [-d diary]`), which will decrypt the diary,and a lock command to close it again (`dry lock [-d diary]`).
+- feat: add a "use" command to temporary change the default diary for that terminal session (maybe an env var?)
+- feat: add diary attachments (dry new attach path)
+- feat: make encryption optional (configurable per diary?)
+- feat: make command to export diary to unencrypted form, the command supports exporting the whole diary or a time span (dry export [--from YYYY-MM-DD] [--to YYYY-MM-DD] [-d diary])
+- feat: import command to import unencrypted diaries into encrypted form (dry import path [-d diary])
+- feat: more config for user to customize
 - improve: chiper enc/dec optimization (modular fs? exclude big files? encfs support?)

 Next steps: